econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow23.png)

-This will launch your desktop webcam and you can hold the Passport infront of your webcam so that Sparrow Wallet can read the details of the signed transaction.
+This will launch your desktop webcam and you can hold the Passport in front of your webcam so that Sparrow Wallet can read the details of the signed transaction.

 ![](assets/sparrow26.png)